 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-In collaboration with the Children’s Clinical Trials Support Unit Medical Directors, Administrator, and Clinical Research Project Manager, the Clinical Subjects Coordinator (CSC) will provide a value added service assisting faculty with study coordination of any clinical trials within the unit as needed.
-This position will be part of a study coordinator pool providing support to all levels of faculty and study teams for clinical trials, with special emphasis on working with children and their families.
-The CSC will be available to assist study teams with study coordinator activities such as screening, consenting and enrolling subjects, collecting and managing patient and laboratory data, data entry, IRB application preparation, and regulatory management.
-Additionally, the CSC will assist with preparation for audits and monitor visits, as well as other duties as needed.
+In collaboration with the Children’s Clinical Trials Support Unit Medical Directors, Administrator, and Clinical Research Project Manager, the CC-PBTC Coordinator will provide a value added service assisting the Pediatric Neuro-Oncology team with study coordination of any pediatric brain tumor clinical trials within the unit as needed.
+This position will be part of a study coordinator pool providing support to all levels of faculty and study teams for clinical trials, with special emphasis on working with children with brain tumors and their families.
+The CC-PBTC Coordinator will be available to assist the Pediatric Neuro-Oncology team with study coordinator activities such as screening, consenting and enrolling subjects, collecting and managing patient and laboratory data, data entry, IRB application preparation, and regulatory management.
+Additionally, the CC-PBTC Coordinator will assist with preparation for audits and monitor visits, as well as other duties as needed.
 This position could include travel to off-site locations and/or subject home visits.

 Assist study team with aspects of clinical trial coordination including: identifying potential subjects, screening subjects, consenting and enrolling subjects, and collecting and managing patient and laboratory data for clinical research subjects.